mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ## 6. 📊 Prediction of Ancestry Effects (R)

-This script calculates the expected marginal beta for a phenotype using within-family and between-family effects.
+This script calculates the expected marginal effect size for a phenotype using within-family and between-family effects.

 - Load family data